CrugBarat/course_booking_system_Spring/README.md

 - A Customer has many bookings
 - A booking has a customer

-**Queries + Custom Routes**

 Write queries using the derived method we’ve shown.
-Connect these to suitable RESTful endpoints.
+Connect these to suitable RESTful endpoints:
 - Get all courses with a given rating
 - Get all customers for a given course
 - Get all courses for a given customer